Gender Reassignment Surgery

 Here are some tips to help make sure you get the right cover:

-- Double-check the MBS item numbers with the insurer.
-Every insurer is different, so your best bet is to double-check that your insurer doesn’t exclude or restrict any treatments you plan on having.
-The most accurate way of doing this is to get your MBS item numbers from your doctor so you can relay this onto the insurer and get an estimate on costs, or heads up on any restrictions.
+- Double-check the MBS item numbers with your insurer.
+Every insurer is different, so your best bet is to double-check that your insurer doesn't exclude or restrict any treatments you plan on having.
+The most accurate way of doing this is to get your MBS item numbers from your doctor so you can relay this to the insurer and get an estimate of costs, or a heads up on any restrictions.

 - Get a top extras policy.
 Some extras policies will cover prescriptions that Medicare won't, but you'll need a top-level extras policy if you want your HRT prescriptions covered.